Is Active Muscular Extension Possible?

 Only extensive scientific investigation can rule out the possibility of something.
-Thus, nowadays, scientists make a statement of the impossibility of something very cautiously, only after extensive, objective, and convincing study of the allegedly impossible phenomenon.
-Cautiousness, dictated by the large number of things previously thought to be impossible but later found not to be so, prompts scientists to express doubt, skepticism, or curiosity instead of saying something is impossible.
+Thus, nowadays, scientists make a statement of the impossibility of something very cautiously and only after extensive and objective study of the allegedly impossible phenomenon.
+The large number of phenomena previously thought to be impossible—but later found not to be so—prompt scientists to express doubt, skepticism, or curiosity instead of automatically characterizing something that is outside the current conceptual framework as impossible.

 Even if such a muscular extension could occur, it would mean that the muscle would have to exert force to the bones by pushing the bones with the use of the tendons.
 A tendon is like a cable, which is good at pulling, not pushing.
 How can a tendon push?

 A cable can exert a pushing force.
 Cables are used to exert pushing force in machinery and automobiles.
 A cable can push if it is enclosed in a sheath that keeps it from buckling.
 In the human body, tendons lie within tunnels consisting of highly resilient tissue surrounding them.
 That tissue keeps tendons, which are not along straight lines, from undergoing any lateral movement— either straightening (“bowstringing”) or buckling—thereby enabling them to pull or push bones.